Can I just tell you how much I love Costco’s Wine Advent Calendar? I mean, love it….

 In fact, this got me thinking that next year (because you know I’m gonna buy this baby again next year) we may just get one as soon as they go on sale, and stock our wine fridge with them to enjoy whenever we want, rather than trying to follow the advent schedule.

 My husband even suggested last night that maybe we buy two, bless his heart.
 This man knows my love language. 😍🤣

 Aldi also sells an advent wine calendar…

 I read somewhere that Aldi also sells a similar wine calendar for a little lower price point.
 Online it states they were $69.99 for the 2019 ones.
 I see on their website they limit theirs to 2 per person.
 Maybe I will try one from Aldi and one from Costco next year?
 Yes, that sounds like a good plan.

-Look for them early in the season next year…
+Look for Costco’s Wine Advent Calendar early in the season next year…

 If you decide to get one next year, friends, I suggest you be on the lookout for them early.
 Costco’s were all sold out in October, and I read that people were lined up at the door the morning they came in stock at Aldi.

 In my humble opinion, though, it’s worth it.
 We have tried many new and interesting wines in our Costco calendar, and every single one of them has been good.
 I mean 9/10 and 10/10 good.

 The true purpose of advent